-Are you happy with the services and supports your child gets?
+Are you happy with the services and supports your family gets?

-NCI tells us 8 out of every 10 people said they are always or usually happy with their child's services and supports.
+NCI tells us 8 out of every 10 people said they are always or usually happy with their family's services and supports.

-Have services and supports made a positive difference for your family?
+Have services and supports have made a positive difference for your family?